What is School of Trivia?

 Can I try it before I join?

-Yes, free subscribers receive the “Sunday School” quizzes!
-This is basically a once-a-week version of School of Trivia, so you can get a feel for how it all works.
-If you enjoy the Sunday quizzes, I hope you’ll consider joining the league!
-We’re hundreds of players strong, and thanks to all of them I’m proud to say that School of Trivia has earned the official “Bestseller” checkmark on Substack.
+The league is hundreds of players strong, and thanks to all of them I’m proud to say that School of Trivia has earned the official “Bestseller” checkmark on Substack.

-Email any questions to schooloftrivia@substack.com or ask me on Twitter, and click below to subscribe.
+Feel free to email any questions you may have to schooloftrivia@substack.com, and click below to subscribe.
 Hope to see you there!

 How does the league scoring work?